Wednesday, October 07, 2009

 The process of adsorption is also influenced by the length of time that the carbon is in contact with the contaminant in the water.
 Increasing contact time allows greater amounts of contaminant to be removed from the water.
 Contact is improved by increasing the amount of activated carbon in the filter and reducing the flow rate of water through the filter.

 There is controversy in what essential minerals carbon will absorb or what activated carbon will or will not absorb in general.
 I will state based on my own experience and scientific evidence that carbon has many uses in aquariums/ponds but is also over used or incorrectly recommended.
 Although I use little carbon in my established healthy aquariums and ponds, I disagree with those that state it should not or rarely be used (based on some false assumptions of what carbon removes or adds to water).
-On the flip side I also disagree with those that make carbon the answer for water quality issues such as nitrates for which carbon does not remove.

 Activated Carbon is very useful for removing most medications after or between treatments (this is where I strongly recommend its use), although even here, carbon does not remove most copper formulations effectively.